Summer activities for families in Chamonix

 Swimming

-The enormous spiral water slide of the town swimming pool is a perennial favourite.
-There are four pools: a 25m indoor, 50m outdoor (NB — currently being restored so check for opening dates), a kids play pool and a paddling pool.
-You can also swim in nearby Lac Passy — surrounded by mountains, this lake has two sandy beaches and places to barbecue.
+You can also swim in nearby Lac Passy – surrounded by mountains, this lake has a sandy beaches and places to barbecue.
 You can also windsurf here, as well as sailing a flotilla of miniature ferries around!
+Various boats are available for hire and there is a large enclosed play area with floating toys.

 Climbing

-The Gaillands (map here) is the perfect place for families to climb — stunning views both from the climbs and around the lake, a pleasant café, and bolted routes ranging from 3a to 7b in grade (you can almost walk up a 3a route).
+The Gaillands (map here) is the perfect place for families to climb – stunning views both from the climbs and around the lake, a pleasant cafe, and bolted routes ranging from 3a to 7b in grade (you can almost walk up a 3a route).
 Evolution 2 offer courses for children and families, and, most importantly, some great photo opportunities with Mont Blanc towering in the background!
 Here’s a good blog post, aimed at experienced climbers with kids but useful for anyone: Climbing with kids.

 Cycling

-Beautiful and easy cycling routes are clearly signposted around the (mostly) level valley bottom, through the woods and by the river with sensational views.These are either tracks or very quiet back roads.
+Beautiful and easy cycling routes are clearly signposted around the (mostly) level valley bottom, through the woods and by the river with sensational views.
+These are either tracks or very quiet back roads.
 There are also plenty of easy routes around Les Houches.
-Bikes and can be hired at plenty of places in Chamonix — the nearest is Grand Bi Cycles near the MBC.
-See our mountain biking section for the steeper stuff.

 More family activities

 This is just a start!
 With horse-riding, tennis (indoor and outdoor), squash, white-water rafting, canyoning, hydrospeeding, paintball, an ice rink, mountain railways, cable cars and more, there’s never a shortage of things to do.
-There’s also a bowling alley and cinema (English language films shown, extra showings if the weather is bad).
+There’s also a cinema (English language films shown, extra showings if the weather is bad).
 Older children can even paraglide with Fly Chamonix!

 Family friendly restaurants

 Chamonix, like most of France, is a very child friendly place, and most restaurants wholeheartedly welcome children.
-Kids generally like Savoyarde food, with its emphasis on fun ways to eat melted cheese — fondue, raclette and tartiflette are usually big hits.
-Particularly child-friendly is Le Robinson, in the woods between the chalet and Chamonix, with its huge garden and play area.
-Pizzas at Le Cremerie du Moulin, which is only 5 minutes from the chalet, are inexpensive and popular.
-The ‘gingerbread house’ décor of La Caleche in Chamonix is perfect for a bigger night out.
-The Rhododendrons is another choice in good weather — its terrace, with attached Boules pitch, gives onto the church green, giving room for kids to play whilst you relax.
+Kids generally like Savoyarde food, with its emphasis on fun ways to eat melted cheese – fondue, raclette and tartiflette are usually big hits.
+The ‘gingerbread house’ decor of La Caleche in Chamonix is perfect for a big night out.
+The Cremerie de la Montagne is a fantastic choice in good weather – beautiful pavilions are lit in the evening, and the garden has room for kids to play whilst you relax, only 15 minutes walk from the chalet.

 Altitude